Public Worship: The Heavenly Pattern

 It is my observation that many contemporary worship leaders seem unaware of this protocol.
 Case in point: On several occasions, I have seen worship leaders start the service with a deep song of prayer, seeking the Lord’s face.

 I wonder why would they do that?
 Don’t they know about the Gates of Thanksgiving and the Courts of Praise?
-Don’t they know about “Enter His presence with joyful songs?”
-Then I think I understood.
+Don’t they know about the command to “Enter His presence with joyful songs?”
+Then, as I wondered about this, I think I understood.

 The worship leader is the most prepared worshiper in the house.
 He/She has planned and prayed all week.
 The Leader got to church hours before anyone else and the whole team has already been through all music at least once.
 The leader and the team are already through the Gates and Courts and are ready to worship and pray!
 They are most likely doing deep songs that mean so much to them so that’s where they start the service.